Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

-The ZANIM-LN distribution has some special cases of interest.
-When $\bm{\zeta}=\mathbf{0}_d$, we recover the multinomial distribution with log-normal random effects.
 When $\mathbf{u}_i=\mathbf{0}_d\:\forall\:i$, we obtain the aforementioned ZANIM distribution, and when both the random effects and zero-inflation parameters are all fixed at zero, we recover the usual multinomial distribution.
-In the Supplementary Material, we compare the marginal PMFs and theoretical moments of the ZANIM, ZANIM-LN, and ZANIDM distributions under parameter settings where all three distributions share the same expectations.
+In Supplementary Material \ref{supp:zanim_ln_distribution}, we compare the marginal PMFs and theoretical moments of the ZANIM, ZANIM-LN, and ZANIDM distributions under parameter settings where all three distributions share the same expectations.
 We note that ZANIM-LN accommodates more overdispersed counts while capturing zero- and $N$-inflation under the finite mixture framework of \citet{Menezes2025}.